The-alpha-male/simple_shell/README.md

 # simple_shell

-Creating a simple linux shell in C
+Creating a simple linux shell in C with basic commands